ateef-khan/website-old2/src/blog/interlude-intake-optimization.md

 ![Design of Intake](/images/20180203/design-of-intake.png)

-Four main parameters were adjusted:
+Five main parameters were adjusted:

 - **Back Width.** Controls the space between the intake wheels and intake width.
 - **Arm Length.** Determines the length of the channel and ability of the cube to straighten when edge-fed.